csqsiew/website-v2/content/presentations.md

 Undergraduate and graduate student collaborators are highlighted in **bold**.

+**2025**

+Siew, C. S. Q. (2025, May).
+Insights from developing psycholinguistic norms for the Singaporean Mental Lexicon.
+Invited talk to be presented at International Workshop on Cross-linguistic Databases and Norms.
+Shanghai, China.

 **2024**

 **Mae, A.**, & Siew, C. S. Q. (2024, December).
 Spoken Word Recognition of Malay-Derived Singlish Concepts Among Indonesians Living in Singapore.
 Poster presented at the Architectures and Mechanisms for Language Processing Asia (AMLaP Asia).
 Singapore.